 As well as the spectacular architecture around the City, you can also enjoy some fascinating museums.
 The Oriental Museum specialises in all the major civilisations of the East, from Egypt to Japan.
 We are also home to the Durham Book Festival; we work very closely with the organisers and support a Festival Laureate – every year a diverse range of major writers come here to read their work in venues around the City.

 For those moments when you seek a bit of tranquillity, there are plenty of green spaces around and many quiet walks to enjoy, especially along the leafy banks of the River Wear.
-You can also hire a rowing boat here or take the Prince Bishop river cruiser.
+For the more adventurous you can also hire a rowing boat here or take the Prince Bishop river cruiser.

 The University’s Botanic Garden on the southern side of the City, and close to many of our colleges, is an oasis of calm.
 Set in 25 acres of mature woodland, the Botanic Garden also hosts many student events in summer and has a coffee shop on-site.
 It often holds exhibitions and other events of interest, making it a great place to relax or spend time with friends.
-Many students find it is a peaceful place to escape to.
+Many students find it is a peaceful place to escape to during busy periods to help relax and unwind.

 I decided to come to Durham University mainly because of its reputation for academic excellence and the college system.
 I was also really drawn to the traditional feel of the University, and the low cost of living up North.
 As a city-girl, I love the fact that Durham is small enough for me to walk wherever I need.
 It’s a gorgeous place to live and the scenery never fails to brighten my day.Maroshini Krishna Morgan, Law, St Chad’s College